YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

   * Truly static data does not require journaling but produces no journal impact when held in journaled regions.

   * Move temporary information to separate database files that do not require journaling.
-If the globals contains process-local(temporary) information or possibly static information, move them to one or more separate database files and use other means (for example, MUPIP CREATE or MUPIP BACKUP) to manage the information in their region(s).
+If the globals contains process-local(temporary) information or possibly static information, move them to one or more separate database files and use other means (for example, :ref:`MUPIP CREATE <mupip-create>` or :ref:`MUPIP BACKUP <mupip-backup>`) to manage the information in their region(s).

 * *Weigh the deltas associated with manual re-entry and automatic re-play of transactions*: Most of the overhead costs associated with recovering from a failure usually derive from maintaining a state of preparedness for the manual recovery and the potential risk to the organization from damage to the information during the relatively infrequent and "abnormal" handling of a recovery.
 Therefore, always weigh the cost of reduced computer throughput or alternatively, the additional hardware to support journaling with the same level of performance, against the reduced likelihood of a prolonged manual re-entry with its associated drawbacks.